Provably data-driven projection method for quadratic programming: Generalization Guarantee for Data-driven Input-Agnostic Projection Method for QPs

 Note that Theorem~\ref{thm:pdim-original-bound} is also applicable for data-driven learning projection matrix for LPs, as LP is a sub-problem of QP.
-Compared to the upper-bound $\cL_\textup{LP} = \cO(nk^2\log mk)$ by \citet[Theorem 4.4]{sakaue2024generalization}, our bound in Theorem \ref{thm:pdim-original-bound} is strictly tighter and applicable to both QPs and LPs.
+Compared to the upper bound $\Pdim(\cL_\textup{LP}) = \cO(nk^2\log mk)$ by \citet[Theorem 4.4]{sakaue2024generalization}, our bound in Theorem \ref{thm:pdim-original-bound} is strictly tighter and applicable to both QPs and LPs.